-Sue: The TARDIS sounds a bit funny this week.
-Hang on a minute – eh???
+Sue: The TARDIS sounds a bit funny.
+Hang on a minute…

-Sue: For ****’s sake!
+Sue: Oh, for ****’s sake!
 Is it the Mad Monk, then?

-Me: No, I’m just kidding.
-It is the Master.
+Me: I’m just kidding.
+It is the Master!

 Sue: Now that’s what I call a TARDIS!
-It blends into its surroundings perfectly, and he can probably park it on a sixpence.
-I bet it’s really comfortable inside as well.
+It blends into its surroundings, for a start.
+And I bet the Master can park it on a sixpence, too.
+And I bet it’s really comfortable inside.

-Sue: She’s new but I know she is a companion.
-I just know that.
+Sue: She’s new, but I know she’s a companion.
+I just know, for some reason.
 So where the hell is Liz?
-Does the Doctor have two female assistants now?
+Does the Doctor have two female assistants, now?

 Sue: That’s not a bad attempt at chroma, I suppose.
 There’s some blue fringing around the edges, but I’ve seen worse.
-You should see some of BBC News 24′s weather reports – they make this look like Avatar.
+You should see some of BBC’s weather reports – they make this look like Avatar.

 Sue: I remember those thermos flasks.
-The slightest knock and they would shatter.
-You’d end up with 18 yer in your coffee.
-Still, they were much better than all that modern double-wrapped plastic rubbish you get these days.
-I’m pretty sure mine was tartan…
+The slightest knock would shatter them.
+Still, they were better than all that modern double-wrapped plastic rubbish you get nowadays.
+I’m sure mine was tartan.

 Something else she recognises is the sphere the Master has hooked up to the telescope’s transmitter.